ratorx/server/README.md

 ### Hacks and workarounds

 - Uses a custom syncthing image due to the current upstream not exposing a healthcheck.
 The upstream can be used on the next update.

+## Misc

+There is also the `interactive_user.yml` playbook for creating a interactive user on the remote host for manual administration.